AlexWan0/infini-gram/README.md

 Run `./infinigram --help` for more information.

 # TODO
-- ~~Compare with official API~~ Pile-val with the Llama-2 tokenizer seems to match.
+- ~~Compare with official API~~ Pile-val with the Llama-2 tokenizer seems to match (using suffix arrays).
 - Parallel inference
 - Use an external suffix array algo (e.g., [fSAIS](https://github.com/dominikkempa/fsais)) to build indices for larger datasets.